morbos/STM32/README.md

 443 - is the # of the part in that line
 CC - helps to clarify the package used.

-So here we have subdirs:
+So here we have five subdirs:

-L & F & WB & WL
+F & L & U & WB & WL

 F handles the first generation STM32 parts.
 Not too much here other than some work I do on the BluePill STM32F103C8 its in STM32/F/F103.

+L is a low-power version of the F
+U is a low-power controller with higher performance than L

 WB is the Bluetooth controller.

-WL is the new subghz controller (LoRa etc)
+WL is the LoRa controller